Robert Zhao Renhui: Artworks

-The Forest Institute, 2022, Gillman Barracks, Singapore.
-Courtesy of the artist.

-Building on Zhao’s earlier work Queen’s Own Hill and its Environs (2019) and four years of research on the secondary forest around the Gillman Barracks precinct, The Forest Institute is a large-scale architectural art installation built on public space within the Barracks.
+Building on Zhao's earlier work Queen's Own Hill and its Environs (2019) and four years of research on the secondary forest around the Gillman Barracks precinct, The Forest Institute is a large-scale architectural art installation built on public space within the Barracks.
 It focuses on Berlayer Creek, a tributary that courses through the forest, and one of two remaining mangrove swamps in the south of Singapore that is also a refuge for numerous species of migratory birds and other animals.
 Its architectural design, by architect Randy Chan, draws reference from the Bornean longhouse.
 The installation includes several large-scale prints of fauna and a Forest Observation Room, which can house up to two adults and two children overnight for a fee.